Hermitian Yang-Mills connections on pullback bundles: Producing HYM connections in the stable case

 The proof follows closely the strategy of the analogous \cite[Theorem 6.9]{fine04}.
-The key step is to establish the following Poincar\'e inequality.
-Let $A_{j,k}$ denote the Chern connection constructed in Proposition \ref{prop:kexpstable}. \begin{lemma} For each $j$ there exists a $C>0$ such that for all $k \gg 0$ we have that for any $s \in \Gamma \left(X, \End \pi^*E \right)$ of average $0$ with respect to $\omega_k$ and $h$, we have
+A key step is to establish the following Poincar\'e inequality.
+Recall that $A_{j,k}$ denotes the Chern connection constructed in Proposition \ref{prop:kexpstable}.
+We will use the same notation for the induced connection on $\End \pi^*E$.